-The University of Malta is a full partner in RD-Connect and is involved in Coordination and Management (WP1), Biomaterial sharing – namely in mapping the current status of RD biobanks and setting and implementing quality standards (WP3), Implementing a patient-centred approach (WP6) and dissemination and interacting with the Mediterranean (WP7).
+Within RD-Connect, the University of Malta, biomaterial sharing – namely in mapping the current status of rare disease biobanks and setting and implementing quality standards, implementing a patient-centred approach and dissemination activities in the Mediterranean region.

 The University of Malta, founded in 1592, is the highest academic institution in Malta.
 It is publicly funded and is open to all those who have the requisite qualifications.
 Over the past few years, the University has reviewed its structures in order to be in line with the Bologna process and the European Higher Education Area.
 Conscious of its public role, the University strives to create courses that are relevant and timely in response to the needs of the country while being at the forefront of the disciplines concerned.
 The supreme governing bodies of the University are the Council and the Senate.

 There are 13 Faculties with some 11,000 students including over 650 international students from 77 different countries, following full-time or part-time degree and diploma courses, many of them run on the modular or credit system.
 The University regularly hosts a large number of Erasmus and other exchange students.
 A basic Foundation Studies Course enables international high school students who have completed their secondary or high school education overseas but who do not have the necessary entry requirements, to qualify for admission to an undergraduate degree course at the University of Malta.